ansible/lightbulb/README.md

 **Coming Soon.** Vagrant support for self-paced learning is planned.
 Legacy support from the previous generation of lightbulb remains, but is in need of an overhaul.

-#### Presenter Guide
+#### Facilitator Guide

-**Coming Soon.** In `presenter/` provides documentation on recommnded ways Lightbulb content can be assembled and used for a wide range of purposes and scenarios.
+In `facilitator/` provides documentation on recommended ways Lightbulb content can be assembled and used for a wide range of purposes and scenarios.

-If you are planning on using lightbulb for some sort of informal training on automating with Ansible this documentation should be your next stop.
+If you are planning on using lightbulb for some sort of informal training on automating with Ansible [this documentation](facilitator/README.md) should be your next stop.

 ### Requirements